 BP is also BO (Big Oil).
-It is the world's #3 publicly traded integrated oil concern, behind Exxon Mobil and Royal Dutch Shell.
-BP explores for oil and gas in 30 countries with proved reserves of 17 billion barrels of oil equivalent.
-It's the largest oil and gas producer in the US and a top refiner, with 15 plants processing more than 2 million barrels of crude oil per day; it is also a major producer of petrochemicals.
-BP operates about 20,000 BP Connect gas stations worldwide.
-The company took a major hit in 2010 when a Gulf of Mexico oil rig exploded and killed 11 workers.
-Millions of gallons of crude spilled into the Gulf and BP was forced to set aside $20 billion to pay for related damages in 2011 and 2012.
+It is the world's #3 publicly traded integrated oil concern, behind Royal Dutch Shell and Exxon Mobil.
+BP explores for oil and gas in 28 countries and has proved reserves of 17 billion barrels of oil equivalent.
+The company is the largest oil and gas producer in the US and a top refiner, with 15 plants processing more than 3.2 million barrels of crude oil per day; it is also a major producer of petrochemicals.
+The company supplies fuel and related convenience services to consumers at some 17,200 BP-branded retail sites worldwide, and markets its products in more than 50 countries.

 TNK-BP was BP's longtime drilling venture with several Russian partners.
 After years of feuding with those partners, in 2013 BP sold that business to Russian state oil company Rosneft as part of a complex package of deals worth a whopping $55 billion.
 The transaction gave BP a nearly 20% stake in Rosneft and about $12.3 billion in cash, allowing it to pursue offshore drilling opportunities in the Arctic Ocean and settle billions of dollars in US Gulf spill penalties.
 Several BP competitors, Exxon Mobil, Italy's Eni, and Norway's Statoil, already have Russian Arctic drilling deals.

 In 2014 the company agreed to sell interests in four BP-operated oilfields on the North Slope of Alaska to Hilcorp and its specialist global Aviation Turbine Oils business to Eastman Chemical Company.